TutorialsLast Updated Jun 21, 202410 min read

-Continuous integration (CI) involves build and test automation of feature branches before they are merged to the main Git branch in a project.
+Continuous integration (CI) involves the test automation of feature branches before they are merged to the main Git branch in a project.
 This ensures that a codebase does not get updated with changes that could break something.
-Continuous delivery (CD) expands on CI by automating releases of these branches or the main branch.
-This allows small incremental updates that reach your users faster, in line with Agile software development philosophy.
+Continuous delivery (CD), on the other hand, builds upon CI by automating releases of these branches or the main branch.
+This allows small incremental updates that reach your users faster, in line with Agile software development methodology.

 1. Create a simple Python application (with Flask)